Bicycle & Pedestrian Planning

 Portland's Bikeway Network

-Portland is addressing the needs of its bicyclists with three main types of bikeways: bikeways on busier city streets, neighborhood byways and shared use pathways.
+Portland is building bike infrastructure to meet the needs of its bicyclists with three main types of bikeways: bikeways on busier city streets, neighborhood byways and shared use pathways.

 The city’s streets classified as collector and arterial streets are the city’s busiest.
 They include Forest Avenue and Brighton Avenue (examples of arterial streets) and Deering Avenue and Ocean Avenue (examples of collector streets).
 Bikeways on these streets are important because, like motorists, many bicyclists seek the most direct routes over longer distances to the destinations they wish to reach.